 Actually, it does matter.
 In fact, your choice of solicitor can make a huge difference to how smoothly your move goes, as well as your stress levels!

 Here are five things to ask when choosing a solicitor:

 - Are you paying a referral fee to my estate agent?

 Some solicitors pay referral fees to estate agents, so just because your agent recommends a law firm, it might not mean they’re the right firm for you.
 It could simply be that your estate agent is receiving a financial payment from that firm for referring you to them.

-- What will the total cost be?
+- What is the total cost likely to be?

 - How will you keep me up-to-date with progress?

 Moving house is stressful enough without having to chase your solicitor for updates on where your sale or purchase is up to.
 You need to feel confident that your chosen representative is keeping the process moving efficiently and keeping you informed every step of the way.